 The only criterion to meet this condition of release is to cease an employment arrangement with one current employer after you turn 60.

-However, if you’re 67 or older and you go back to work with a new employer, you’ll only be able to make further contributions to your super fund if you satisfy the work test and you’re no older than 74.
-To satisfy the work test, you must work a minimum of 40 hours in any consecutive period of 30 days.
+Prior to 1 July 2022, you could only make further contributions to your super beyond age 67 if you satisfied the work test and were no older than 74.
+To meet the work test, you had to work a minimum of 40 hours in any consecutive period of 30 days.

 Other conditions of release